Up to 50% off sofas & mattresses — limited‑time deals.

 Unboxing and expansion time

-The standard unboxing process is straightforward: bring the box into the room first, remove the tape, slide the mattress out, cut the outer plastic carefully, place the mattress where it belongs, ventilate the room, and wait for expansion.
+The standard unboxing process is simple: bring the box into the room first, remove the tape, slide the mattress out, cut the outer plastic carefully, place the mattress where it belongs, ventilate the room, and wait for expansion.
 That order matters because moving a fully expanded queen or king is much harder than moving it while compressed.

 Off-gassing, odor, and room ventilation